 This marks the second major data breach for the gaming service since it was acquired by Amazon in 2014.
 In 2015, Twitch announced to users that “unauthorized access” may have compromised user account information, prompting all users to change their passwords.

-Twitch is also not the only Amazon property to suffer as a result of misconfiguration, with Amazon S3’s security settings leading to thousands of data breaches over the past four years alone.
+Twitch is also not the only Amazon property to suffer as a result of cloud misconfiguration, with Amazon S3’s security settings leading to thousands of data breaches over the past four years alone.